FAQs

 The payments scheme that was put in place particularly exploits the vulnerabilities of SMEs, who so depend on their trusted advisors to act in their best interests.
 Further, SMEs would simply not have the means to pursue legal recourse against such large organisations.

-Cash flow has always been a common problem for SMEs, but more so as a result of the pandemic, where many are struggling to stay afloat.
-Being overcharged and paying inflated fees could seriously endanger the survival of affected SMEs.
+Cash flow has always been a common problem for SMEs.
+Being overcharged and paying inflated fees endangers the survival of affected SMEs.

-It is important to bring this issue to light not only to seek redress on behalf of affected SMEs, but to prevent the future exploitation of vulnerable businesses by some IP law firms and CPA Global.
+It is important to bring this issue to light not only to seek redress on behalf of affected SMEs, but to prevent the future exploitation of vulnerable businesses by CPA Global and the law firms involved.